gfcarvalho/memory-game/README.md

 By Gustavo Carvalho

-An old fashion child game to improve memory.
+A classic memory game for childs.

 Made with S2 and Javascript / HTML5 / CSS3

 It uses [ImageManager.js](http://gfcarvalho.github.io/ImageManager.js)

 ##Features
-- Only easy mode with 4x4 grid available for now.
+- Only easy mode with 3x4 grid available for now.

 ##Future
 - More game modes